 Half-Life 2: Episode 3, which was supposed to tie all loose ends and narrative arcs of the prequel, was announced in October 2007.
 However, after 11 years, diehard fans of the series are still waiting.
-Valve’s co-founder and managing director Gabe Newell furnished contradicting details in the years to come which raised serious doubts regarding the future of the Half-Life series.
+Valve’s co-founder and managing director Gabe Newell, furnished contradicting details in the years to come, which raised serious doubts regarding the Half-Life series’s future.
 While some fans have lost hope completely, others believe that a full game (instead of an episodic stand-alone) is being prepared at Valve.

 When Newell was enquired in 2008 about production and release details on Episode 3, he replied with: “I’m not saying anything about Episode 3, or the other things we haven’t talked about.”

-Since then he has refused to comment on any details surrounding the release of the episode in question.
+Since then, he has refused to comment on any details surrounding the episode’s release in question.
 What makes things further difficult is that Valve insiders have become increasingly silent on the subject.

-Even though Newell reassured fans of the series that Valve would let people know when they have more news, sadly, however, there is no real reason to believe that Half-Life 3 could be a reality anytime soon.
+Newell reassured fans of the series that Valve would let people know when they have more news.
+Sadly, however, there is no real reason to believe that Half-Life 3 could be a reality anytime soon.